You want smart political talk without the meltdowns?

 Brock is in Iowa.

-So he's gonna be skipping your state.
+So he's going to be skipping your state.

 And he's going to the state that he believes he'll win easily, which is South Carolina.